bu-ist/starship-config/README.md

 ## 🎨 Customization

-### Team Standard Configuration
+### Standard Configuration

-The provided `starship.toml` is our team standard.
+The provided `starship.toml` is a standard configuration.
 It balances information density with performance and visual clarity.

 ### Personal Customizations